FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R13

-Before pulling the changes, we can use the command hg incoming to see the changes that have been made to the repository after our last pull and the changesets that will be coming into our repository after we do a pull.
+Before pulling the changes, we may use the command 'hg incoming'.
+This shows the changes that have been made to the repository, after our last pull and the changesets that will be coming into our repository, after we do a pull.

 ..
 L14